giordano/giordano.github.io/_posts/2021-01-23-documentation-testing-julia.md

 ## Comments

-* The results are biased by the criteria I've chosen to determine whether a package "has documentation", or "has tests" and should be takes _cum grano
+* The results are biased by the criteria I've chosen to determine whether a package "has documentation", or "has tests" and should be taken _cum grano
   salis_: these criteria aren't bullet-proof, also an empty `test/runtests.jl` would count as "has tests", but see below;
 * remember that the [General